ibm-messaging/mqperf/testharness.md

 We use a number of different test harnesses and tools in our testing of MQ.
 Many of which have been made publicly available via open-source.

-There are two different messaging test applications
+There are two different messaging test applications:
 *  [CPH](https://github.com/ibm-messaging/mq-cph)
 C Based Test Harness utilising the MQI API
 *  [JMSTestHarness](https://github.com/ot4i/perf-harness)